 Despite being an older food release from nearly 40 years ago, the 1977 Topps Burger King cards are very affordable, although high-grade examples can surprise you.

 As you would expect, the short-printed Piniella as well as the Jackson variation are the key cards in the release.
-Both are relatively easy to find and their cards can be purchased for under $10 from time to time with a little patience.
+Both are relatively easy to find and their cards can usually be purchased for $10-25.

 A third key card, the Munson, generally goes for under $15.